 With a focus on rural and regional health services, the School of Medicine is shaping a new, brighter future for Australia’s growing rural population.
 As a student, this prepares you for a varied career in medicine no matter where you decide to live – city, country or abroad.

-Research at the school is conducted across five centres, including the Centre for Innovation in Mental and Physical Health and Clinical Treatment (IMPACT).
+Research at the school is conducted across five centres, including the Institute for Mental and Physical Health and Clinical Translation.

 School of Nursing and Midwifery

 Complete with the latest state-of-the-art simulated environments, teachers who are experts in their field and a variety of work placement options, Deakin's School of Nursing and Midwifery supports you for success in your nursing and/or midwifery career.

 Research at the school revolves around seven Victorian health services, brought together in an innovative, mutually beneficial network.